immmax/immmax/README.md

 ## About
 - 💻 I'm an Freelance Software Developer
 - 🚀 I love learning new technologies and continuously improving my skills
 - 📈 Currently working hard to build my career in a new country.
-Open to work
+Open to hire

 ## Skills
 #### iOS Development